-During all this day and the next night, we went on under the same sail, the gale blowing with undiminished force; two men at the wheel all the time; watch and watch, and nothing to do but to steer and look out for the ship, and be blown along;--until the noon of the next day-- head for the equator, and Cape Horn over her taffrail, she went gloriously on; every heave of the sea leaving the Cape astern, and every hour bringing us nearer to home, and to warm weather.
-Many a time, when blocked up in the ice, with everything dismal and discouraging about us, had we said, -- if we were only fairly round, and standing north on the other side, we should ask for no more:--and now we had it all, with a clear sea, and as much wind as a sailor could pray for.
-If the best part of the voyage is the last part, surely we had all now that we could wish.
+During all this day and the next night we went on under the same sail, the gale blowing with undiminished violence; two men at the wheel all the time; watch and watch, and nothing to do but to steer and look out for the ship, and be blown along;-- until the noon of the next day,--

+Sunday, July 24th, when we were in lat.
+50° 27' S., Ion.
+62° 13' W., having made four degrees of latitude in the last twenty-four hours.
+Being now to the northward of the Falkland Islands, the ship was kept off, northeast, for the equator; and with her head for the equator, and Cape Horn over her taffrail, she went gloriously on; every heave of the sea leaving the Cape astern, and every hour bringing us nearer to home and to warm weather.
+Many a time, when blocked up in the ice, with everything dismal and discouraging about us, had we said, if we were only fairly round, and standing north on the other side, we should ask for no more; and now we had it all, with a clear sea and as much wind as a sailor could pray for.
+If the best part of a voyage is the last part, surely we had all now that we could wish.
 Every one was in the highest spirits, and the ship seemed as glad as any of us at getting out of her confinement.
-At each change of the watch, those coming on deck asked those going below--"How does she go along?" and got for answer, the rate, and the customary addition--"Aye! and the Boston girls have had hold of the tow-rope all the watch, and can't haul half the slack in!"
-Each day the sun rose higher in the horizon, and the nights grew shorter; and at coming on deck each morning, there was a sensible change in the temperature.
+At each change of the watch, those coming on deck asked those going below, "How does she go along?" and got, for answer, the rate, and the customary addition, "Aye! and the Boston girls have had hold of the tow-rope all the watch."
+Every day the sun rose higher in the horizon, and the nights grew shorter; and at coming on deck each morning there was a sensible change in the temperature.
 The ice, too, began to melt from off the rigging and spars, and, except a little which remained in the tops and round the hounds of the lower masts, was soon gone.
-As we left the gale behind us, the reefs were shaken out of the topsails, and sail made as fast as she could bear it; and every time all hands were sent to the halyards, a song was called for, and we hoisted away with a will.
+As we left the gale behind us, the reefs were shaken out of the topsails, and sail made as fast as she could bear it; and every time all hands were sent to the halyards a song was called for, and we hoisted away with a will.